BogdanRazvan/maxcomply/README.md

 - Design and interpretation of mobile view and layout
 - Completeness: Did you complete the features?
 - Correctness: Does the functionality act in sensible, thought-out ways?
+- Creativity: Did you go above and beyond the requirements?
 - Maintainability: Is it written in a clean, maintainable way?
 - Testing: Is the system adequately tested?